Workshop 2: Unlocking Movement and Recovery: Practical Myofascial Release for Wellbeing and Performance

 Presenter: Dr Daniel Wilson

 Dan is passionate about holistic wellbeing, performance, and evidence-based practice.
-He teaches a range of topics on our certificate in sport, exercise and recreation, in addition to the sport, health and human performance degree in partnership with the University of Waikato.
+He teaches a range of topics on our Diploma in Sport, Recreation and Exercise, in addition to the Sport and Human Performance degree in partnership with the University of Waikato.

 Dan’s PhD focused on enhancing the health and well-being of staff at Air New Zealand through lifestyle medicine interventions.

-His current postdoctoral research focus areas include behavioural medicine, aviation medicine, and technology-integrated interventions to enhance the well-being of rangatahi.
+His current postdoctoral research focus areas include behavioural medicine, aviation medicine, and technology-integrated interventions to enhance wellbeing of rangatahi.

 Presenter: Carolynn Margan

-Carolynn teaches on the Toi Ohomai therapeutic and sports massage course.
-She is particularly interested in the sports massage area after spending 25 years working in this field with our elite athletes, focusing on recovery and injury prevention.
+Carolynn teaches on the Toi Ohomai Sports Massage course.
+She is particularly interested in the sports massage area after spending 30 years working in this field with elite athletes, focusing on recovery and injury prevention.

-Carolynn is very involved with rehabilitation after surgery and is still working with the public.
+Carolynn is very involved with rehabilitation after surgery and combines teaching with her own client practice.